syncfusion-content/fileformat-docs/File-Formats/DocIO/FAQ.md

 ## How to resolve LibSkiaSharp not found exception

-This issue may arise due to the following reasons.
+Try

-In Docker environment, add the following line in your docker file to resolve this exception.
+* In Docker environment, Ensure whether the libfontconfig package properly installed by adding the following line in your Docker file.
 {% tabs %}

 {% highlight Dockerfile %}